coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

    * One large file is usually faster than many small files
    * Local hard disks and ramdisks can be much faster

-   This lesson is largely a demonstration with some exercises.
-We recommend following the demonstration.
-It is possible to try running the demonstration yourself, but this is not intended as a type along.

 .. prerequisites::